Sumerian Words

 impersonal: a class of nouns considered inanimate in Sumerian, such as animals, inanimate objects, places, as well as some classes of humans, such as slaves and enemies.

-intransitive: referring to a verb that doesn’t require a direct object, such as ‘the cat sleeps.
+intransitive: referring to a verb that does not require a direct object, such as the verb ‘sleep’ in the sentence ‘the cat sleeps’.

 marû: an Akkadian (Akk.) word meaning fat or slow that describes an imperfective verb; an unfinished or ongoing action.